 In this capstone experience for the Bachelor of Social Work, students practice generalist social work competencies under the oversight of a Point instructor and a qualified field supervisor, demonstrating their ability to integrate theory into practice.
 Students are responsible for identifying potential sites (preferably near their home) and inquiring about internship opportunities.
-The field supervisor must be a licensed social worker holding a degree from an accredited institution and working full-time in the profession.
+The field supervisor must be a licensed social worker who holds a bachelor's or master's degree in social work from a CSWE-accredited program, has a minimum of two years of post-social work degree practice, and currently works full-time in the profession.
 Both the site and the supervisor must be vetted and approved by Point's B.S.W. program coordinator two sessions (16 weeks) prior to the start of the internship.
 Point faculty assist with arrangements once the supervisor and site are confirmed.
-To receive credit for SOWK 498A-B, students must complete 400 hours of field education working with individuals, families, groups, organizations, and communities (approximately 25 per week over two 8-week session).
+To receive credit for SOWK 498A-B, students must complete 400 hours of field education working with individuals, families, groups, organizations, and communities (approximately 25 hours per week over two 8-week session).
 Toward this end, specific training models are designed by the student and program coordinator in cooperation with the supervisor.
 Prerequisite: All other courses in the Social Work Major, including SOWK 497 Social Work Practicum.
 Special Consideration: SOWK 498A is graded on a pass/fail basis using a point scale.